semaphoreui/semaphore-docs/administration-guide/cli.md

 semaphore vault rekey --old-key <encryption-key-which-used-before>
 ```

-Your data will be decryped using `<encryption-key-which-used-before>` and will be encrypted using key in configuration key `access_key_encryption`.
+Your data will be decryped using `<encryption-key-which-used-before>` and will be encrypted using option `access_key_encryption` from configuration key.